lczv/ViewBlur/README.md

 # ViewBlur
-A simple library to apply a blur background on your views
+A simple library that uses RenderScript to apply a blur background on your views